liaoyuesheng/events/README.md

 (...args: any[]) => void;

-A callback function, accept some parameters from emmit method of instance.
+A callback function, accept some parameters from emit method of instance.

 ## Instance methods